annaS000/stock-analysis/README.md

 ---

-### The Advantages and Disadvantges of Refactoring Code
+### The Advantages and Disadvantages of Refactoring Code
 1. What are the advantages or disadvantages of refactoring code?
     #### **Advantages:**
     * Refactoring code allows the main structure of an existing code to remain useable.
 This means anyone who has used this code previously or may use again in the future will continue to be familiar with how it runs and the process it takes to collect information.
 This is beneficial because if an error occurs the user will be able to locate the issue quicker than if the code was completely redone from scratch.